ProfHasenbein/SpotifyDataAnalysis/README.md

 # How to use the script

 1. **Download your Spotify data**
    First, head over to Spotify and download your personal streaming data.
 You can do this via [Spotify's Data Export Page](https://www.spotify.com/us/account/privacy/).
-After about one week you'll receive a ZIP file with all your streaming history
+After about one week you'll receive a ZIP file with your entire streaming history

-   **_Small sidenote:_** Depending on what you selected on the Data Export Page, you'll receive multiple emails.
-Unfortunately, all of the download folers are named the same, so make sure to download the one that contains the "Spotify Extended Streaming History" folder.
+   **_Sidenote:_** Depending on what you've selected on the Data Export Page, you'll receive multiple emails.
+Unfortunately, all of the download folders are named the same, so make sure to download the one that contains the "Spotify Extended Streaming History" folder.

 3. **Install Python**
    Make sure you have Python installed on your system.
 If you don't, download and install it from [python.org](https://www.python.org/downloads/)

 4. **Clone or Download the script**
    Clone or download this repository to your local machine.
-You can use `git clone https://github.com/ProfHasenbein/SpotifyDataAnalysis.git` or simply download the ZIP and extract it
+You can use `git clone https://github.com/ProfHasenbein/SpotifyDataAnalysis.git` or simply download the ZIP and extract it.

 5. **Prepare your Data**
    Extract the data from Spotify into a folder.
-You’ll need the `Streaming_History_Audio_YEAR-YEAR.json` files to use this script
+You’ll need the `Streaming_History_Audio_YEAR-YEAR.json` files to use this script.

 6. **Link the files**
    Open the script in your preferred text editor and change the filenames to match the location of your data: